The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Discussion

 As mentioned in Section~\ref{subsec:DREAMS}, each hydrodynamic simulation in DREAMS has a corresponding DMO counterpart, which has the equivalent initial conditions.
 We can therefore make systematic comparisons on the impact of baryons as a function of the varied parameters in the simulations.

 The left-hand panel of Figure~\ref{fig:comp_to_DMO} shows the density profiles from the DMO DREAMS simulations.
 Each thin gray line is an individual halo, while the solid green line and shaded region are the mean and standard deviation of the individual profiles.
 For comparison purposes, each DMO halo is assigned the same weight as its hydro counterpart, despite the baryonic feedback parameters not impacting the DMO simulations.
 As a point of reference, we also overplot the densities for the hydro simulations rom Figure~\ref{fig:density_profiles}.
 Both the mean and spread of the DMO density profiles are generally less than that of the hydro simulations in the inner radii but are roughly consistent at $\gtrsim0.1R_{200}$.
 The spread at $0.01R_{200}$ is $0.22$~dex, which decreases to $0.13$~dex at $0.1R_{200}$ before increasing back to $0.34$~dex at $R_{200}$ due to the presence of subhalos.
 The larger spread at small radii cements the notion that the feedback variations are the dominant drivers of density profile variations in these inner regions.
-Moreover, the agreement at larger radii ($>0.1R_{200}$) further suggests that intrinsic halo-to-halo variations drive the scatter in this regime.
+Moreover, the agreement at larger radii ($>0.1R_{200}$) further suggests that intrinsic halo-to-halo variations drive the scatter in this regime. \ignorespaces \footnote{\!~We note that we normalize the radial profiles of both the DMO and hydrodynamic simulations by $R_{200}$.
+In detail, $R_{200}$ is not the same radius in the pairs of simulations; however, we find that our results are qualitatively unimpacted by this difference.
+We find similar results when normalizing both profiles by their respective best-fit $\rho_0$ and $r_s$ gNFW parameters. }

 Each of the right-hand panels of Figure~\ref{fig:comp_to_DMO} shows the ratio of the hydro simulation density to the corresponding DMO simulation for different parameters~(top left-to-right: $\bar{e}_w$, $\kappa_w$, and $\epsilon_{f,\,\mathrm{high}}$, bottom left-to-right: $\Omega_{\rm M}$ and $\sigma_8$).
 Similar to Figure~\ref{fig:density_profiles}, we show only the median predictions from the upper~(dotted line) and lower~(dashed line) $10\%$ of each of the parameters for clarity.
 The shaded regions represent the $25^{\rm th}$ and $75^{\rm th}$ percentiles of the distributions.